 - The Mayor of:

 - The City of Denison,

 - The City of Sherman.

 - The Mayor of one (1) General Law city from each of:

 - Grayson County.

-- Representation shall rotate alphabetically on an annual basis among those General Law cities that are members in good standing.
+- Representation shall rotate alphabetically among those General Law cities that are members in good standing.

 - If a General Law city becomes a member in good standing after June 1, 2010, it will enter the rotation at the bottom of the list, irrespective of alphabetical order.

 - In the event that all eligible General Law cities in a county decline their right to have a representative on the Governing Board, the County Commission shall appoint an elected city or county official to fill the vacancy.

 - In the event that a County Judge or Mayor declines to serve on the Governing Board, the governing body of that jurisdiction shall select another elected official as its representative on the Governing Board.